Divine presence

-Divine presence, presence of God, Inner God, or simply presence is a concept in religion, spirituality, and theology that deals with the ability of God to be "present" with human beings.
+Divine presence, presence of God, Inner God, or simply presence is a concept in religion, spirituality, and theology that deals with the ability of a deity to be "present" with human beings, sometimes associated with omnipresence.

-According to some types of monotheism God is omnipresent; hence, the rabbinic teaching: "The Divine presence is everywhere."

 Conceptualizations

 The concept is shared by many religious traditions, is found in a number of independently derived conceptualizations, and each of these has culturally distinct terminology.
 Some of the various relevant concepts and terms are: